goatonabicycle/Rhymey/README.md

 # Rhymey

-A chrome extension that does things and finds rhymes.
+The easiest and best way of getting words that rhyme with the word you double clicked on!

+This is a silly side project that I find useful for my own purposes.
+Any suggestions are super welcome.

 Link: https://chrome.google.com/webstore/detail/rhymey/fbkmdcolngnmmhmdkhngfmdmeofipahp?hl=en

-Rhymey now uses the lovely datamuse api (https://www.datamuse.com/api/)
+Rhymey uses the lovely datamuse api (https://www.datamuse.com/api/)

-I highly recommend using this to test local changes: https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid